Meat-Fare Sunday

 Parish news

-This week vigil light is offered by Barbara and Patrick Bagley in memory of Michael Lipcan, Sr.
+This week vigil light is offered by Anna Matus for God’s blessing and health of family.

 Dear parishioners and guests, after each Divine Liturgy, a social hour with coffee and hard rolls and assorted snacks are available in the church hall.
 Please feel free to join us.